remoteicu/DuckDuino/README.md

 ### PowerShell Script

 1. Host the PowerShell script (`run.ps1`) on a web server that is accessible from your computer.

+#### Directory Structure on the Web Server

+web-server-root/
+│
+├── scripts/
+│ ├── run.ps1 # The main PowerShell script
+│
+└── uploads/
+├── # This is where uploaded screenshots and data will be stored

 ## Usage